Directed by: Lalo Molina

 Starring: Gregg Barbanell, Elisha Birnbaum, Leslie Bloome, Charles L. Campbell

 The Actors of Sound is a must see for filmmakers and true cinephiles, but the film is so well balanced that I believe everyone can find entertainment in this story.
 It’s refreshing to see that at least one part of old Hollywood is still impacting film and TV today.
 These sound artists don’t just find ways to make cool sounds, they interpret the emotion happening on screen, and that’s something a computer still can’t do.
-After watching this film you’ll experience sound in film in a new and different way.
+After watching this film you’ll experience sound in film in a new way.
 It’s truly fascinating to learn just how simply some sounds come together.
 One artist references how up-and-comers in the art are focused on bombastic sounds such as explosions but he prefers the more subtle intimate sounds.
-I’d agree with him because you just don’t think about sounds like a russling jacket or sipping soup requiring Foley sound to recreate it.
+I’d agree with him because you just don’t think about sounds like sipping soup requiring Foley art but sure enough, we see it happen.

-The actors of Sound is an education on filmmaking but it’s also funny, dramatic, and heartwarming.
+The actors of Sound is an education of sound in film but it’s also funny, dramatic, and heartwarming.
 These people love what they do and you’ll love hearing their story.